microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/examples/Get-MgEducationMeAssignment.md

-### Example 1: Get the assignments of the logged in user
+### Example 1: Get the assignments of the signed-in user

 ```powershell
 Import-Module Microsoft.Graph.Education